shenxh24/SC2006App/README.md

 5. [Usage](#usage)
 6. [Acknowledgements](#acknowledgements)

----
+### Introduction

-## Introduction
+BiteByByte is a web-based health and nutrition platform designed to help Singaporeans lead healthier lives by offering personalized meal tracking, recipe generation, and real-time food location services.
+The platform integrates key features such as user profile customization, calorie tracking, ingredient management, and AI-driven recipe generation, adapting dynamically to individual dietary preferences, allergies, and fitness goals.

-**BitebyByte** provides personalized health recommendations to Singaporeans, helping them track their calories, manage allergies, and meet their fitness goals.
-It uses real-time APIs like **Google Maps** and **Spoonacular** to provide nearby food options and recipes that suit the user’s dietary preferences and goals.
+The platform utilizes external APIs (Google Maps, Spoonacular) to provide real-time data on nearby food options, thus enhancing convenience and enabling users to make informed choices on the go.

 ---